 Education Department Contacts:

-Lead Officer for Child Protection, Director of Education - Andrew Warren.
+Lead Officer for Child Protection, Head of Inclusion and Services for Children and Schools - Nick Hynes.

 Children's Officer - Melissa Guille.